Skip to main content

 Image from Michael Graste

 Beginning in 1411 as two convents - St. Catharinaklooster and Ceciliënklooster – The Grand has evolved considerably throughout history.
 After the Reformation movement, it operated briefly as a lodging house until seized by the Admiralty in the mid-17th century to be used for local government.
 During Napoleon Bonaparte's reign, the building became temporary royal quarters but later resumed civic duties and served as city hall until 1987.
-The Grand also features the artistic works of renowned artist Karel Appel, showcasing its evolution across time while preserving mementoes from its eventful past.
+The Grand also features the artistic works of renowned artist Karel Appel, showcasing its evolution across time while preserving mementos from its eventful past.

 Sofitel Legend the Grand Amsterdam | Oudezijds Voorburgwal 197